Angie Weinberger’s Latest Song and The Global Rockstar Album

 You know how they say great minds think alike?
 In this apocryphal anecdote, Margaret Mead is believed to have said that the first sign of civilization is not, as we would have expected her to say, buildings, cities, or writing, but, as she said, a healed femur.
 That someone, thousands of years ago, would have survived thanks to the help, care, and support of family or community was, to her, the real sign of civilization.
 Caring for each other as a community is another value Angie cherishes greatly.
 And whether Margaret Mead really thought that was the cornerstone of civilization or not, Angie KNOWS it to be the cornerstone of a great team!

 Malala Youssafzai, for her part, fought for education and justice for girls and women in Pakistan and all over the world despite adversity and fear.
-I am sure Angela adheres to this famous quote of hers: “I truly believe the only way we can create global peace is through not only educating our minds but our hearts and our souls.”
+I am sure Angela adheres to her famous quote: “I truly believe the only way we can create global peace is through not only educating our minds but our hearts and souls.”

 Shireen ‘Ebadi, an Iranian Human rights advocate, spoke at the Zermatt Summit in 2011 on Servant Leadership and said, “It is about time that “humanity” entered Globalization in all its aspects.”
 Talk about bringing a human touch!